Legend Federer Hails incredible Adventure As He Announces Retirement - UrduPoint

 "I consider myself one of the most fortunate people on Earth.

-"I was given a special talent to play tennis and I did it at a level that I never imagined for much longer than I ever thought possible."
+"I was given a special talent to play tennis and I did it at a level that I never imagined for much longer than I ever thought possible."vog/pi/mw